-UPDATE: After the Texas Court of Criminal Appeals upheld Judge Wisser’s earlier ruling, Cathy’s murder conviction and death sentence have been overturned and she has been moved to Travis County jail awaiting a new trial.
+UPDATE: After the Texas Court of Criminal Appeals upheld Judge Wisser’s earlier ruling, in December 2012 Cathy’s murder conviction and death sentence were overturned and she was moved to Travis County jail awaiting further action by the prosecutors.
+She is still waiting, over two years later.

 Cathy Henderson has been on death row in Texas since 1996 for the death of three-month-old Brandon Baugh.
 Cathy has always maintained Brandon’s death was an accident, but the prosecution painted her as a monster who killed Brandon for no reason at all.